j-easy/easy-batch/README.md

  * JMX monitoring : Monitor your batch execution and progress using JMX at runtime and in real time.

 ## Documentation
-All CB4J documentation can be found at [http://benas.github.com/cb4j/][cb4j-doc]
+All CB4J documentation can be found at [http://benas.github.com/cb4j/][cb4j-doc].

+You can also find some slides about CB4J at [speaker deck][].

 ## License
 CB4J is released under the [MIT License][].